GSA/prototype-city-pairs-api-documentation/docs/api-docs/contact_us.md

 Be sure to check out our [Frequently Asked Questions page](FAQ.html), which may answer your questions.

 ### Alternate Contact
-If you are unable to post an an issue in GitHub, email us at [ryan.day@gsa.gov](mailto:ryan.day@gsa.gov).
+If you are unable to post an an issue in GitHub, email us at [joseph.castle@gsa.gov](mailto:joseph.castle).

 <body id="getting_support"></body>